Why Test Coverage is an Important part of Software Testing?

 Test coverage is defined as a technique which determines whether our test cases are actually covering the application code and how much code is exercised when we run those test cases.

-- You can identify gaps in requirements, test cases and defects at an early level and code level.
+You can identify gaps in requirements, test cases and defects at early stages of your product development life cycle.
+It saves you from a lot of headaches later.

 Test Coverage Techniques